zokum-no/zokumbsp/README.md

+# ZokumBSP Version: 1.0.5-rc1

+## Author
-# ZokumBSP Version: 1.0.5-rc1 (c) 2016 Kim Roar Foldøy Hauge
+(c) 2016 Kim Roar Foldøy Hauge

+## Description

 ZokumBSP is an advanced node/blockmap builder for Doom / Doom 2.
 Based on ZenNode 1.2.0 and available from GitHub.

 This is a work in progress and is a very experimental node builder.

+## Proeject goals

+A node / blockmap / reject builder that allows for larger maps that are compatible with the classic Doom dos executables and with the Chocolate Doom project.

+## Compability

 It can produce compressed blockmaps that are compatible with the original Id Software blockmaps that should ensure 100% demo playback compability.
 It can also produce blockmaps that are compatible with ZenNode 1.2.0 and BSP blockmaps, but with a possibly smaller size.

-# Vanilla limitations

-The Blockmap is in the original 'vanilla' Doom dos executables have an upper limit of about 64 kilobyte.
+The Blockmap in the original 'vanilla' Doom dos executables have an upper limit of about 65 kilobyte.
 Bigger blockmaps would lead to the game crashing, putting an upper limit on the complexity and size of the maps one can create.

 By using better algorithms, some tricks and the added option of brute force testing up to 65k different blockmap offsets one can